arunpsg/Algo/Autocomplete/Explanation.md

 AutoComplete Trie:

-Implemented a Trie and used recursive search to check for condition is_word == True
+Implemented a Trie where TrieNode stores each part of the word used recursive search to check for condition is_word == True

 Time Complexity:
 O(n), where n is the number of nodes of longest word or length of longest word